bitfinexcom/bitfinex-api-node/README.md

 ### How do `te` and `tu` messages differ?

 A `te` packet is sent first to the client immediately after a trade has been matched & executed, followed by a `tu` message once it has completed processing.
 During times of high load, the `tu` message may be noticably delayed, and as such only the `te` message should be used for a realtime feed.

+### What are the sequence numbers for?

+If you enable sequencing on v2 of the WS API, each incoming packet will have a public sequence number at the end, along with an auth sequence number in the case of channel `0` packets.
+The public seq numbers increment on each packet, and the auth seq numbers increment on each authenticated action (new orders, etc).
+These values allow you to verify that no packets have been missed/dropped, since they always increase monotonically.